I often tweet thoughts. Here is a collection on various topics.

 The wealthiest 1% own 50% of the world’s wealth.
 The most innovative 1% create 83% of the world’s wealth.
 Reducing innovation inequality would probably reduce wealth inequality.

-There are two kinds of freedom: Having a significant amount of wealth and having nothing to lose.
+Two kinds of financial freedom: Having enough wealth and having nothing to lose.

 In general, compensation is proportional to risk * accountability.
 This is worth considering when asking for a raise.
 It is also why startup founders deserve to get rich, stock options should vest, and golden parachutes are morally hazardous.